BREWSTER, Donald Jeffery

 Honours & Awards:

-Major Donald Brewster was awarded the M.C. for gallant and distinguished services in operations in the South Arabian Federation.
+Major Donald Brewster was awarded the Military Cross for gallant and distinguished services in operations in the South Arabian Federation.

 From 14th September-10th November 1966, Major Brewster commanded X Company 45 Commando Royal Marines in a series of operations against the dissident tribesmen in Qutaibi Province of the South Arabian Federation.
 On 13th October 1966 X Company Group, consisting of a mixed force of commandos and parachute troops with an 81mm mortar and a 105 mm gun, was operating in the Wadi Taym, an area notorious for dissident activity.